turingschool/mod-0-curriculum/shared/calendaring.md

 <div class="s-card">
   <h3>Mod 1 Calendar</h3>
-  <p>Please create a calendar for your first 2 weeks of Mod 1.
-Consider your personal needs, relationships, hours you work best, etc. as well as the tool that works best for you to calendar this out.
+  <p>Similar to what you did for Mod 0, create a calendar for your first 2 weeks of Mod 1.
+Keep in mind that these weeks won't be quite as detailed as your Mod 0 calendar, because you don't know as much about the details of each task.
+As you begin the program, you'll likely add in specific tasks, but for now, you want a general idea of what to expect.
+Consider your personal needs, relationships, and hours you work best.
 Your calendar should include the following:</p>
   <ul>
     <li>Live class times blocked off (9-12 and 1-4)</li>
     <li>Study/Project work time (usually about 25 hours/week outside of class time)</li>
-    <li>Intentional times to reflect on the day/week, prep for the upcoming day/week, adjust calendar, etc.</li>
+    <li>Time to reflect on the day/week, prep for the upcoming day/week, adjust calendar, etc.</li>
     <li>Personal, Health + Wellness</li>
   </ul>
 </div>